banner left banner banner right

 (( )): Actually, you should NEVER see this.
 It denotes OOC chat, which is not allowed in the Crosswinds.
 Only a HOST may use OOC chat in special cases.

-These are denoted within brackets or parentheses.
-Note: Using the letter "S" between angle brackets will apply a strike-through.
-Also, some IM programs will "hide" the contents of angle brackets.
-This can cause problems if you are portraying an NPC (non-playing character).
+If you do decide to use shortcuts, please remember that they are denoted within square brackets or parentheses.
+Angle brackets are coding language (HTML and otherwise) and use of them may change your format in mid-sentence.
+Using the letter 'S' between angle brackets will apply a strike-through to what you've typed (like this).
+Also, some chat programs will hide the contents of angle brackets.
+This can cause problems if you are indicating an NPC (non-playing character) between the angle brackets, as both the brackets themselves and the NPC's name will be invisible.

 Typos: Don't worry about correcting most typos.
 The other players will usually know what you meant, and correcting them just disrupts the flow of play.
 If you really feel it's necessary to correct it, do so within ::double colons:: not ((OOC)) because it will disrupt less.